wix/Detox/docs/APIRef.waitFor.md

 # Manual Synchronization Using `waitFor`

 In most cases, tests should be automatically synchronized with the app.
 When synchronization doesn't work, you have a fail-safe by using `waitFor`.
 This API polls using the given expectation continuously until the expectation is met.
-Use manual synchronization with `waitFor` only as a last resort.
+Use manual synchronization with `waitFor` only as a **last resort**.
 Polling for expectations isn't exactly a best practice.

 Test async code with waitFor.<br>
 **Hang the test until an expectation is met.**